devops4engineers/Jenkins_Kubernetes-Pipeline/README.md

 installation of Kubernetes cluster setup jenkins server to deploy applications into Kubernetes Clusters Build and deploy Docker application from Jenkins in K8 Cluster using pippe line of scripts

+install jenkins user UBUNUT22.01TLS --> Refer to the jenkins install script for details install docker --> refer to the docker install script for details